 If you own an airplane as an individual, you're putting your personal assets at risk.
 However, you can legally separate your plane from your other assets by placing your airplane in a Delaware LLC or corporation.
 Asset protection is an important strategy to separate your plane from your other assets, and will protect your bank accounts, home, cars, and more in the event of a lawsuit involving your plane.

 We have more than three decades of experience forming Delaware companies for people who want to protect their assets.
-Forming a company to hold your assets is a common way to protect both you and your assets.
+Forming a corporation or LLC for aircraft ownership is a common way to create a corporate veil and protect both you and your plane.
 However, we are not a law firm and cannot give legal advice.
 Please do not consider our services legal advice.
-If you need legal advice on this matter, please consult an attorney.
+If you need legal advice on asset protection for plane owners, please consult an attorney.

 Read on to learn more about why other airplane owners have chosen to protect their assets by incorporating a plane in Delaware, as well as how the process works.